23f1001080/llm-app-captcha-solver-a4b1c-123e4567-e89b-12d3-a456-426614174000/README.md

-# Interactive Captcha Solver Web Application
+# Captcha Solver Interface

 ## 1. Project Title and Description

-This project provides a responsive and user-friendly interactive captcha solver interface.
-It dynamically generates a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) image using an HTML `<canvas>` element (as no static image was provided).
-Users are prompted to enter the characters they see into an input field.
-Upon submission, the application immediately validates the input against the correct captcha value, providing clear and visually distinct feedback.
-The interface is styled with Bootstrap 5 from jsdelivr, ensuring a modern look and feel, and includes real-time error handling for empty or incorrect submissions.
+This project provides a straightforward and functional web interface for solving CAPTCHAs.
+As no specific captcha image was provided, the application dynamically generates a unique alphanumeric CAPTCHA using an HTML `<canvas>` element for each challenge.
+Users are prompted to enter the characters they see into a dedicated text input field.
+Upon submission, the input is immediately validated against the correct captcha value.
+Clear and concise feedback, stating either 'Correct' or 'Incorrect', is displayed.
+The interface is designed to be simple, responsive, and user-friendly, utilizing Bootstrap 5 for clean styling and visual clarity.

 ## 2. Setup Instructions